Lobster bisque is a rich and creamy soup with massive lumps of sweet and buttery lobster tails.

 Tips & Tricks

-- Instead of chicken broth, use clam juice or shrimp stock instead.
-Any of these two help enhance the lobster flavor.
+- Highlight the seafood taste.
+Instead of chicken broth, use clam juice or shrimp stock.
+Either will help enhance the lobster flavor.

 How To Thicken Lobster Bisque

-But for this recipe, we are adding flour to the soup.
-Be sure to cook the flour with the butter first to form a roux, before mixing in the liquid ingredients.
+For this recipe, we’ll add a roux to thicken the bisque.
+Be sure to cook the flour with the butter first to form the roux, before mixing in the liquid ingredients.

 We are sorry that this post was not useful for you!